Moosewala murder: Punjab police to question jailed gangster Bishnoi | Law-Order

 Talking to reporters in Mansa on Wednesday, Senior Superintendent of Police Gaurav Toora said the police have got important leads and they are working on it.

 On whether Mansa police will bring Bishnoi on remand, the SSP said, ''Definitely.
 We have information that the Delhi Police has taken the remand of Bishnoi.
 After that we will make him join the investigation in this case as per the law.''
-Bishnoi, however, has filed a plea before the Delhi High Court, claiming apprehension of a fake encounter by the Punjab Police.
-The court was scheduled to hear the petition on Wednesday.
+Meanwhile, Bishnoi had filed a plea before the Delhi High Court, claiming apprehension of a fake encounter by the Punjab Police.

 The Punjab Police has described Moosewala's murder as a case of an inter-gang rivalry.
 Canada-based Goldy Brar, who is a member of the Bishnoi gang, has claimed responsibility of the murder.